GeorgeMLP/GeorgeMLP.github.io/_pages/cv.md

 - May 2025 -- Sep 2025; **SpecAgent for Code Completion**

-  Proposed *SpecAgent*, an indexing-time retrieval agent that anticipates future edits in code repositories to reduce inference-time latency.
+  Interned at Amazon and proposed *SpecAgent*, an indexing-time retrieval agent that anticipates future edits in code repositories to reduce inference-time latency.
 Designed a leakage-free benchmark to avoid future context leakage and provide more realistic evaluation.
 Experiments demonstrated 9–11% absolute improvements in code completion performance.

 - Nov 2024 -- May 2025; **Revising SAE Feature Explanations**